temporal-sa/temporal-infra-provisioning-demo/README.md

 There are two additional Terraform configurations in this repo, one for provisioning a namespace in Temporal Cloud, and one for provisioning an admin user in Temporal Cloud..
 The starter script will default to provisioning into minikube, but you can easily swap to Temporal Cloud by uncommenting the relevant lines.
+You will need to set the `TEMPORAL_CLOUD_API_KEY` environment variable to match the API key for your Temporal Cloud account.
 The UI is fully minikube based.

 ## Provision Workflow